Boston College collection of Francis Thompson

 Restrictions on Access

 Recordings on audio cassette and phonograph disc have been digitally copied; all original media was retained, but may not be played due to format.
 Digital use copies can only be accessed in the Burns Library Reading Room.
 Recordings on audio reel and motion picture film are not available for playback due to format impermanence and can not be reformatted by Burns Library at this time.
 Please let Burns Library Public Services know of your specific interest; when it becomes possible we will schedule reformatting.

 These materials are made available for use in research, teaching and private study, pursuant to U.S. Copyright Law.
 The user must assume full responsibility for any use of the materials, including but not limited to, infringement of copyright and publication rights of reproduced materials.
 Any materials used for academic research or otherwise should be fully credited with the source.
 The original authors may retain copyright to the materials.

 Francis Joseph Thompson was born on 1859 December 18 in Lancashire, England, to Charles and Mary Turner Morton Thompson.
-Thompson's sisters Mary (later Sister Mary Austin) and Margaret were born in 1861 and 1863 respectively.
+Thompson's sisters Mary (later Mother Mary Austin) and Margaret were born in 1861 and 1863 respectively.
 After Mary Turner’s death, Charles Thompson married Anne Richardson and had one more son, Norbert.
 Both of Francis Thompson's parents were converts to Roman Catholicism, joining the faith in support of Cardinal Newman as a result of the Oxford Movement.